Fox ESS Battery Review: An Independent Assessment by Solar Choice

 Fox ESS Battery Range and Options

-Fox ESS provides a range of high-voltage, stackable lithium iron phosphate (LiFePO4) battery systems under the ECS and EP series which are both approved by the Clean Energy Council.
+Fox ESS provides a range of high-voltage, stackable lithium iron phosphate (LiFePO4) battery systems under the EQ and EP series which are both approved by the Clean Energy Council.
 These batteries are typically designed to integrate with Fox hybrid inverters, although some limited compatibility with third-party systems exists.

-ECS Series (DC-Coupled, Stackable System)
+EQ Series (DC-Coupled, Stackable System)

 Fox ESS ECS stackable Battery image